Ethical Innovations: Embracing Ethics in Technology

 Menu

-The lawsuit states that a donor recognition wall was subsequently constructed as originally planned.
-However, Evans claims that despite the fundraising figures provided by Franklin's team, only $1.2 million (£882,000) ever reached the charitable projects.
-Evans further alleges that Franklin continued using both Evans' name and the projects themselves in fundraising campaigns after the dispute emerged, while directing donations elsewhere.
-Another allegation claims that Franklin represented publicly that Israeli Prime Minister Benjamin Netanyahu had personally requested support for the projects, a claim Evans disputes.
+The lawsuit further alleges that Franklin continued using Evans' name and the projects in fundraising campaigns after the dispute arose while directing donations elsewhere.
+Another claim states that Franklin publicly represented that Israeli Prime Minister Benjamin Netanyahu had personally requested support for the projects, which Evans denies.

 Franklin is widely regarded as a leading evangelical figure with close ties to President Donald Trump and has been associated with the president's circle of evangelical advisers.
-Meanwhile, Evans has spent decades cultivating relationships with senior Israeli and American political leaders through his pro-Israel advocacy work.
-Both men have maintained relationships with Israeli leaders including Netanyahu, while Franklin has also previously worked closely with the late Israeli President Shimon Peres.
+Evans has spent decades building relationships with senior Israeli and American political leaders through his pro-Israel advocacy work.
+Both men have maintained connections with Israeli leaders including Netanyahu, and Franklin previously worked closely with the late Israeli President Shimon Peres.

 Real Value Analysis